Ruyton-XI-Towns

 Ruyton-XI-Towns (/ˌraɪtən ᵻˈlɛvən taʊnz/ "ry-tən eleven towns"), formally Ruyton of the Eleven Towns or simply Ruyton, is a village and civil parish next to the River Perry in Shropshire, England.
 It had a population of 1,379 at the 2011 Census.

 The preparatory school Packwood Haugh is north of the village.
 Footpaths south of the village lead to the sandstone promontory known as The Cliffe.
 It is still an area of common land, which is the northern section of the Nesscliffe Hill Country Park.

 Toponym

 Mentioned in the Domesday Book of 1086 as Ruitone, the village acquired its unusual compound name in the twelfth century when a castle was built, and it became the major manor of eleven local townships.
-The Roman numeral for eleven, whose earliest occurrence is stated to be 1379, is included in its name.
+The earliest occurrence of the inclusion of the Roman numeral for eleven in the name is stated to be 1379.
 Some of the eleven ancient townships, mostly situated to the north and west of Ruyton, still survive as hamlets today; although some, like Coton, are just a collection of farm buildings.
 The eleven were Ruyton, Coton, Shotatton, Shelvock, Eardiston and Wykey, which remain in the parish; and Felton, Haughton, Rednal, Sutton and Tedsmore, now in the parish of West Felton.